User guide for sponsors and exhibitors

 Streaming in the Virtual Room

-When you are added as a sponsor representative of the event, whenever you join your Virtual Room, this is what you will see when joining as a viewer:
+When you are added as a sponsor or an exhibitor representative of the event, whenever you join your Virtual Room, this is what you will see when joining as a viewer:

 When joining a session as a presenter, a pop-up will appear to configure your devices such as camera, speaker, and microphone.
 Before your activity starts, you can join the room and run a system check to make sure you are good to go.
 Click here to learn how to do a system check.